bor0/gidti/manuscript/chapter5.md

 X>
 X> Simplify `our_second_proof` without the use of `let`.
 X>
-X> Hint: Providing a valid type constructor that satisfies (inhabits) the type is a constructive proof.
+X> Hint: Providing a valid value constructor that satisfies (inhabits) the type is a constructive proof.

 X> ### Exercise 14
 X>